lucaschf/Webservices2021/PersonDataGenerator/README.md

-# SimpleWeatherApiClient
+# SimpleDummyPersonGenerator

-A simple web app for consuming APIS using ajax.
+A simple web app for generating dummy person data with face picture.
 Practical work for the discipline of webservices of the course systems for internet 2021.

 ## Getting Started